-The diagram on the right forms the basis of the system of Values-based Integral Education at SSSIHL.
+The image on the right forms the basis of the system of Valuesbased Integral Education at SSSIHL.
 The base is the concept of a modern Gurukula that sustains all relationships and activities at SSSIHL.
 It is responsible for creating and sustaining the congenial environment necessary for the teacher-student interaction to grow and develop.